cacophony-wj/licentia_black/README.md

 - Intel i7 4770K or equivalent
 - NVIDIA GTX 1660 SUPER or equivalent

 The list is configured for a resolution of `1920x1080` by default, to reduce support questions because the list cannot automatically downscale.
 It _will_ automatically upscale to higher resolutions at a sacrifice in quality.
-If you wish to increase your resolution for **BEST** quality (highly recommended), **SELECT YOUR PREFERRED PROFILE FROM THE LIST BELOW FIRST**, then select the "INI Editor" from the _Tools_ menu along the icon bar of MO2 and change it via the `SkyrimPrefs.ini` file.
+If you wish to increase your resolution for **BEST** quality, select the "INI Editor" from the _Tools_ menu along the icon bar of MO2 and change it via the `SkyrimPrefs.ini` file.
 Scroll down until you see the `[Display]` header and look for the `iSize` values.
 Note that the TYPICAL ORDER IS REVERSED, so for 1440p you would set the first value, `iSize H=` to **1440** and the second value, `iSize W=` to **2560.**

 If you are confident you meet the requirements for one of the above targets, but still experience severe performance drops, you may need to customize your `BIOS` settings to maximize your hardware.
 Refer to your motherboard's documentation about enabling XMP or DOCP Profiles.